eguidotti/website/content/authors/admin/_index.md

 ---

 I am PhD student in Finance at the University of Neuchâtel.
 My research interests include empirical asset pricing and market microstructure.
 My research focuses on how micrustructure variables affect asset prices.
-I am also member of The YUIMA Project Team and partner at Algo Finance Sagl: a software-house startup developing financial algorithms for the asset management industry.
+I am also member of The YUIMA Project Team for computational statistics and partner at Algo Finance Sagl: a software-house startup developing financial algorithms for the asset management industry.

 I work with R and Python, relational databases, cloud computing, and I have a keen interest in data science and machine learning across different disciplines.
-I am the developer of RblDataLicense: a R interface to the Bloomberg Data License service.
+I am the developer of RblDataLicense: an R interface to the Bloomberg Data License service.
 I have also authored the COVID-19 Data Hub and a supervised classification algorithm inspired to quantum physics.
-My software packages have been downloaded 100.000+ times.

 {{< cta cta_text="Download CV" cta_link="uploads/cv.pdf" >}}